RevEngAI/reai-ghidra/README.md

 ## Key Features

 * Upload the current binary for analysis
-* Manage you analyses locally from ghidra
+* Rename a function based on similar functions from our dataset
-* Rename a function based on similar functions in our dataset
+* Ask for a human readable function explanation

 ## Installation